YosefTwito/MyPolynom/README.md

 This project is about Polynoms, creating and handling them in Java, including some useful functions I will describe in this document.

-The Monom:
-Monom is a mathematical function represent by ax^b. the variables are:
-Coefficient: a double that represent a.
-Power: an int that represent b.

-The functions of the Monom are:

-Getters/Setters : to adjust an existing Monom.

-Constructors:
-Monom(double a, int b): Set a new Monom with coefficient=a and power=b.
-Monom(Monom ot): Set a new Monom equal to the ot Monom.
-Monom(String s): Set a new Monom with values converted of the String.

-Functions:
-add(Monom m): add m to our Monom. subtract(Monom m): to subtract m from our Monom. multiply(Monom m): to multiply to our Monom. equals(Monom other): check and return if other Monom equals to ours. makeZero(): to make our Monom's value equal 0.
-IsZero(): to check and return if Monom equal 0. derivative(): returns new Monom which is the derivative of our Monom. f(double x): to compute the value of the Monom at point x. toString(): prints the Monom in the form of ax^b.

 The Polynom:
 Polynom is a collection of Monoms, in the shape of ArrayList<Monom>.